 Neolithic carvings in Val Camonica

-In total about 200,000 - 300,000 carvings (correctly known as petroglyphs) line the valley around Capo di Ponte, dating from the neolithic times to the early Roman era - that is, over a period if several thousand years.
+In total about 200,000 - 300,000 carvings (correctly known as petroglyphs) line the valley around Capo di Ponte and between Darfo and Edolo, dating from the neolithic times to the early Roman era - that is, they were carved over a period of several thousand years.

-Often engravings from different periods appear on the same rocks so it is not easy for a casual observer to date them.
+Often engravings from different periods appear on the same rocks in Val Camonica so it is not easy for a casual observer to date them.
 No matter, they are still fascinating and many of the petroglyphs have a startling clarity given their thousands of years exposed to the elements.

 The best carvings of all are those found in the Parco Nazionale delle Incisioni Rupestri at Capo di Ponte - start perhaps at Naquane just south of Capo di Ponte - although there are some very high quality carvings to discover in the valley outside the park as well.